import numpy as np

 4.2.4 Affine transformations

 Affine transformations include, among others, shifting (translation), scaling and rotation, or any combination of these.
-They preserves lines and parallelism, by angles and lengths are not necessarily preserved.
+They preserves lines and parallelism, but angles and lengths are not necessarily preserved.
 These transformations are an essential part of geocomputation.
 For example, shifting is needed for labels placement, scaling is used in non-contiguous area cartograms, and many affine transformations are applied when reprojecting or improving the geometry that was created based on a distorted or wrongly projected map.

 The geopandas package implements affine transformation, for objects of classes GeoSeries